crabmusket/haskell-simple-concurrency/src/tutorial.md

 >
 > If you squint, it looks a bit like regular function application.
 > I won't go into too much depth here.
+>
+> If you need a gentler and more in-depth introduction to `IO` actions, have a read of [this excellent article](http://blog.jle.im/entry/first-class-statements).

 [See the whole program](./Ex3Channels.hs) and the [GbE chapter on buffered channels](https://gobyexample.com/channel-buffering).